xcart/xcart-docs/_pages/kb_en/general_setup/troubleshooting/index.md

 This section lists some common issues related to your store's set-up and maintenance and provides links to troubleshooting steps.

 *  {% link "What to Do if You Cannot Access Your Store" ref_3zSHgdQk %}
-*  {% link "Restoring Your Store with the Snapshots Feature" ref_h7Oh5T8T %}
+*  {% link "Restoring Your Store with the Snapshots Feature" ref_h7Oh5T8T %} (X-Cart versions below 5.4.x)
 *  {% link "Inaccessible Admin Area after Enabling HTTPS" ref_q171FiKp %}

 _Related pages_: